 Various predictive algorithms are being used actively for strengthening the security of the E-com platforms.
-The platforms usually store a lot of useful information such as name, card and bank data etc.
+The platforms usually store a lot of useful information such as name, card, and bank data, etc.

 A new trend in this field is to use the multi-channel route.
 Some of the newer technologies take into account multiple consumer touchpoints.
-This helps in analysing and creating a map of how the users are interacting online.
+This helps in analyzing and creating a map of how the users are interacting online.

 The AI engines keep track of all the different devices that a user might be interacting with.
-They monitor each and every type of channels the consumer might be using, be it a website, an application, or some online campaign.
+They monitor each and every type of channel the consumer might be using, be it a website, an application, or some online campaign.

 Better price management

 Dynamic pricing systems are anything but new.
-They have been the centre of attraction for a long time.
+They have been the center of attraction for a long time.
 This model implies that the price of a product is not static i.e. fixed, it is dynamic.
 The price is set by the retailers according to the current supply and demand, and some other factors.

 You can see the dynamic pricing system getting applied in very many different domains including the stock market, ticket booking system, and transportation.
-But now that we have access to bulks of data including pricing information, transactional and customer data, we can utilise them to come up with an educated guess about the best time to decrease the price, start a discount, or hike the price.
+But now that we have access to bulks of data including pricing information, transactional and customer data, we can utilize them to come up with an educated guess about the best time to decrease the price, start a discount, or hike the price.

 The study of the dynamic pricing system is a hotly researched area.
 AI enthusiasts, as well as corporate researchers, are constantly trying to improve our current understanding.
-Most of the big names in the E-com domain employs the dynamic pricing model for the best possible outcome.
+Most of the big names in the E-com domain employ the dynamic pricing model for the best possible outcome.
 This not only makes the price much more competitive compared to the other similar platforms, but it also helps attract the right kind of buyers.

 Reformed the sales process

 Cold-calling is no more the norm these days – at least not other than the darn credit card or insurance guys.
-But jokes aside, cold-calling is not only inefficient but also ineffective in most of the cases.
+But jokes aside, cold-calling is not only inefficient but also ineffective in most cases.
 If having the attention of the person in front of you is your goal, then kudos!
 You have failed right away.